Adopt

 Story

-***DFW area only-No Exceptions*** Flurry is a 3 months old (as of 2/1 /26) possibly Great Pyrenees/Australian cattle dog mix puppy.
+***DFW area only-No Exceptions*** Flurry is a 4 month old (as of 4/9 /26) possibly Great Pyrenees/Australian cattle dog mix puppy.
 His litter was left at the back door of a local shelter at just one week of age.
 His foster mom saw a plea and brought him in to the Legacy Humane fold!
-Since then, the pups have progressed from bottle feeding to solid food and are now ready for adoption!
 Flurry loves to be played with, is attentive to his person, sweet and fun.
+He enjoys playing with toys and can entertain himself as well as play with his humans and doggy friends.
 He likes to climb in his foster mom’s lap for a snuggle.
-He also enjoys cozy dog beds for a good nap.
-He has one blue eye and one gray eye and his nose is multicolored.
+He also enjoys finding a quiet corner for a good nap.
+He has one blue eye and one brown eye.
 He is generally gentle and calm.
 He can be a bit shy in new situations but warms up faster if a nice doggy friend is around.
+He prefers a quiet calm, predictable people.
+He has a special love for his foster dad.
+Flurry is 100% potty trained in his foster home.
+Flurry is much adored in his foster home and has some simple demands for his new home.
+1) He must be cuddled and told he is a precious boy several times per day 2) He must be hugged and his owner must bury their face in his fur and tell him what a good boy he is several times per day.
+3) Play time with squeaky balls and toys is a must.
+You can join him or simply watch the cuteness.
+4) Belly rubs are required at least twice per day but may be combined with items 1 and 2.
+In short, adoration is expected, appreciated and frankly, earned daily!
 Puppies at this age will require patience and training to become the best pup they can be.
-Flurry is working on potty training and, given a potty schedule, he does very well for his young age.
-Flurry does well with kids old enough to understand puppy behavior (~8ys and up).
+Flurry is potty trained in his foster home and is expected to learn the rules and setup in his new home easily.
+Flurry is hesitant with kids who are not calm but he is gentle.
 So far he does well with other dogs and cats.
 Flurry responds well to corrections from dogs and curtails his behavior accordingly.
 He would do best in a home with a yard.
-Current weight: 22 lbs Projected weight 70+ lbs Crate trained We are requesting a donation of $325 for the adoption which includes his neuter, three rounds of puppy vaccines, a rabies vaccine, microchip with registration, dewormer and a single dose of heartworm preventative.
+Current weight: 30 lbs Projected weight 80+ lbs Crate trained We are requesting a donation of $325 for the adoption which includes his neuter, three rounds of puppy vaccines, a rabies vaccine, microchip with registration, dewormer and a single dose of heartworm preventative.
 If you're interested in meeting or adopting him, please complete an application on our website and someone will reach out to you within 48 hours. https://legacyhumanesociety.org/adoptfoster/adoption-application/ Adopter will take puppy to an LHS approved vet to be neutered in July of 2025 per the spay/neuter agreement and in accordance to Chapter 828, Texas Health and Safety Code. *Due to the high volume of applications and inquires for puppies as well as vetting needs, we will not be able to respond to or consider interest from those outside of the Dallas/Fort Worth Area.
 We do not have a facility to house the dogs in our program.
 They are all kept in foster homes until they are adopted.
 Therefore, if you are interested in adopting from LHS, please complete an online application at http://legacyhumanesociety.org/adoptfoster/adoption-application/ and we will contact you asap about the status of your application.
-February 4, 2026, 11:22 pm
+March 2, 2026, 12:27 pm

 We'll also keep you updated on Trip's adoption status with email updates.